MEB Student Handbook

 Incomplete Courses

 An incomplete grade status (INC) submitted by an instructor may remain on a student's academic record for at most two terms of enrolment following the term in which the course was taken.
-A student may seek a one-term extension by submitting a petition to the course instructor and the School/Department prior to the end of the two terms.
+A student may seek a one-term extension by submitting a petition to the SEED department and course instructor, prior to the end of the two terms.
 If a grade has not been submitted by the end of the second term and an extension has not been granted, the INC will automatically convert to a failure to complete (FTC).
 For average calculation, FTC value equals 0.
 An FTC status may be reverted to an INC on the academic record only if a petition from the student is approved by the School/Department, Faculty, and the Associate Vice-President, Graduate Studies and Postdoctoral Affairs.
 Such a petition is granted only in exceptional circumstances.
-A failing grade in any course will necessitate a review of the candidate's status by the MEB Academic Advisor, and a review may result in the requirement to withdraw from the program.
+A failing grade in any course will necessitate a review of the candidate's status by the MEB Academic Director, and a review may result in the requirement to withdraw from the program.

 Academic Integrity and Ethics

 The University of Waterloo recognizes that its graduate students come from a variety of cultural and educational backgrounds, and that expectations about academic integrity can differ from one institution to another.
-To satisfy this need for consistency across graduate programs and to inform and support our graduate students, the university has created the Graduate Academic Integrity Module (Graduate AIM).
+To satisfy this need for consistency across graduate programs and to inform and support our graduate students, the university has created the Graduate Academic Integrity Module (AIM).

 Content found in the Grad AIM includes: